stat6250-s17/course-questions-wiki/week-01/README.md

 - Answer (ilankham−stat6250): Blackboard, followed by Slack, followed by email, followed by GitHub.
 - Question (akumar30-stat6250): Is this course will be sufficent enough for SAS Certification prepeartion.
 - Answer (ilankham−stat6250): Most likely, though additional review of the course textbook after the quarter ends is recommended.
+- Question (hhu9−stat6250): After this class, what can we learn about coding?

 [hello-world SAS Recipe (from Week 1 Setup Instructions and Week 1 Overview)]